 The bottom line

 A group of elephants is a herd, a baby is a calf, a female is a cow and a male is a bull — with the wise old matriarch leading the way.
+“Parade” and “memory” are the poetic alternatives, each carrying its own piece of elephant lore.
 Keep exploring: how elephant herds work, baby elephants, and the three species of elephant.

 Frequently asked questions